WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

+We look at GDP, the Canadian dollar, foreign exchange rate, the point of sale mix, we get a richer point of sale out of the UK and so we’re consciously trying to push point of origin into the UK on the transatlantic and out of Canada.
+And so these are all levers that are actively managed.
+Now visibility, it’s a good question, we don’t know what’s going to happen with NAFTA and what the impact of that’s going to be on the Canadian economy, on the Canadian dollar.

-Now, visibility, it’s a good question.
-We don’t know what’s going to happen and what the impact of that is going to be on the Canadian economy, on the Canadian dollar.
-So, there is clearly some risk there.
-But that said, for the things that we manage, we’re highly confident in our ability to actually take cost out and to drive revenue improvement.
-And then, we’re going to have to wait and see what happens with some of the factors that we don’t control.
+So there’s clearly some risk there, but that said with the things that we manage, we are highly confident in our ability to actually take cost out and to drive revenue improvement and then we’re going to have to wait and see what happens with some of the factors that we don’t control.

 Ed Sims